yugms/spotify-song-parser/README.md

 *** Thanks again!
 Now go create something AMAZING! :D -->

-# *IMPORTANT*: Currently, this project does not work due to a rework in Spotify's API that causes spotipy to no longer search correctly, among other things.
-I am currently working to migrate to directly using Spotify's API to avoid further incidences

 <!-- PROJECT SHIELDS -->
 <!--
 *** I'm using markdown "reference style" links for readability.